-Fred Baker, Director of Admission,
+Fred Baker, Associate Vice President for Enrollment and Director of Admission,

 a graduate of the Class of 2000 with a degree in history, with distinction, and holds the honor of having taken more history classes at Hendrix than any student in the College's century-plus existence.

 Fred recently completed his Master of Arts in history from the University of Nebraska, with a focus on American Civil War military history.

 When not traveling across the country to meet with students, Fred is a consummate reader of all things historical and is an active member of the "Texas Ground Hornets”– a history-focused organization centered on capturing the experience of living as